2.2.1. Description and Significance: DO and BOD

-All data used for the DO and BOD analyses were from the Florida DEP STOrage and RETrieval (STORET) database.
-STORET is a computerized environmental data system containing water quality, biological, and physical data.
+All data used for the DO and BOD analyses were from the Florida DEP STOrage and RETrieval (STORET) database through June 2017, and data were retrieved from the EPA Water Information Network (WIN) data base from July 2017 to the present.
+STORET and WIN are computerized environmental data systems containing water quality, biological, and physical data.
 From the data sets, negative values were removed.
 Values designated as present below the quantitation limit (QL) were replaced with the “actual value” if provided, or replaced with the average of the method detection limit (MDL) and practical quantitation limit (PQL) if the “actual value” was not provided.
 For “non-detect” values, half the MDL was used; and, for values designated as “zero” the MDL was used.
-All samples with qualifier codes K, L, O, Q, or Y, which indicate different data quality issues, were eliminated.
-Data designated with a matrix of “ground water,” “surface water sediment,” “stormwater,” or “unknown” were removed.
+All samples with qualifier codes K, L, O, Q, or Y, which indicate different data quality issues, were eliminated from the STORET data file.
+Data designated with a matrix of “ground water,” “surface water sediment,” “stormwater,” or “unknown” were also removed.
 Records with no analytical procedure listed were also removed.
 This section examines the data from the freshwater part of the mainstem (WBID 2213I-N), the predominantly saltwater part of the mainstem (WBID 2213A-H), the entire LSJRB (Figure 2.1) and the tributaries (discussed more in Section 2.8).

 Data are presented in box and whisker plots, which consist of a five number summary including: a minimum value; value at the first quartile; the median value; the value at the third quartile; and the maximum value.
 The size of the box is a measure of the spread of the data with the minimum and maximum values indicated by the whiskers.
 The median value is the value of the data that splits the data in half and is indicated by the horizontal blue line in the center of the boxes.
 The data are also presented as annual mean value ± standard deviation and compared to the designated reference values.